adcostanza/ts-rpc-http/README.md

 ## Server

-It is a small wrapper around express that provides typing of the request body that is sent in JSON.
+The `Server` is a small wrapper around express that provides typing of the request body that is sent in JSON.
 It also provides optional automatic validation through use of generated JSONSchemas.

 If you want to generate JSONSchema files for automatic validation, go ahead and run this command: